RaschidJFR/Parse-Server-Backend-Template/Readme.md

 1. Start mongodb with `$ mongod.exe` or equivalent on MacOS (this may be already running if you installed MongoDB Compass) or mongodb-runner (`$ mongodb-runner start`).
 2. Use `$ npm start` to run the local Parse Server (project will build before launching the server).
 The server will be accessible on [http://localhost:1337/parse](http://localhost:1337/parse).
 3. Run `$ npm run dashboard` to start the Dashboard.
 You can access it at [http://localhost:4040](http://localhost:4040).
+4. (Optional) To test the Express app you may need a service like [ngrok.io](http://ngrok.io) to expose your local server to the internet.

 ## Deploying ##